Nixotica/TMOpenMatchMakingBot/README.md

 For unit/integ tests, you'll want to use pytest.
 Simply install python3.11 locally, navigate to `/lib/mm-bot` and run `python3.11 -m pip install -r requirements.txt` then `python3.11 -m pytest`.

+## Gotchas

+There currently isn't any CI/CD so deploying to prod is done from command line by running `export STAGE=prod` and then deploying.
+However, this *sometimes* makes the nadeo event api out of date, and it will cause deployment to fail.
+In that case, run `git ls-remote https://github.com/Nixotica/NadeoEventAPIWrapper.git release`, copy the hash, and paste it in `requirements.txt` instead of "release" in the final line.

 ## Commands

 ### Create Queue